-“Unless earlier terminated pursuant to the terms hereof, this Agreement will be for a term of one hundred twenty (120) months commencing on the date hereof and continuing for an initial term through 22 July 2023, and thereafter will automatically renew on a year-to-year basis unless one Party provides the other Party written notice of its intent not to renew at least sixty (60) days prior to the renewal date.”
+Unless earlier terminated pursuant to the terms hereof, this Agreement will be for a term of ten years commencing on July 22, 2013, and continuing for an initial term through July 22, 2023, and thereafter will automatically renew on a year-to-year basis unless one Party provides the other Party written notice of its intent not to renew at least sixty (60) days prior to any renewal date.”

 Section 11 of the Agreement (Returns) is hereby deleted in its entirety and replaced with the following:

+“11.
+RETURNS.

-“Distributor may return for warranty claims only to Seller for credit, exchange, or refund, any and all Products which Distributor purchases within the warranty period.
+During the warranty period (including following termination of this Agreement), Distributor may return for warranty claims only to Seller for credit, exchange, or refund, any and all Products which Distributor purchases.
 Within 60 days of receipt, Seller has the right to dispute return claims.
 This return policy applies only in the event the Distributor returns product to the Seller.”

 Section 15 of the Agreement (Counterparts) is hereby deleted in its entirety and replaced with the following:

+“15.
+COUNTERPARTS.

-“This Agreement and any Amendments together will constitute one in the same instrument.
+This Agreement and any Amendments together will constitute one in the same instrument.
 Resulting Purchase Orders will conform to the Terms & Conditions herein.
 Any Amendments or Purchase Orders require a signature from the authorized member of the “Parties”.”

 Section 17 of the Agreement (Permits, Customs Clearances and Duties) is hereby amended by adding the following paragraph immediately after the end of such section:

-“
+“17.
+PERMITS, CUSTOMS CLEARANCES AND DUTIES

-“The “Parties” acknowledge that Distributor is responsible for obtaining the export licenses and permits with respect to the Products; provided, that Seller agrees to reasonably assist Distributor with any requests regarding the identification or classification of the Products for export compliance purposes”.
+“The Parties acknowledge that Distributor is responsible for obtaining the export licenses and permits with respect to the Products; provided, that Seller agrees to reasonably assist Distributor with any requests regarding the identification or classification of the Products for export compliance purposes”.

-Section 20 of the Agreement (Penalty for Late Delivery) is hereby amended by updating paragraph one to state:

-“In the event any failure to perform or delay in performance by Seller under this Agreement arises out of causes other than those excused under the clause entitled “Excusable Delays” and after the latest Purchase Order delivery date on the Purchase Order the following shall apply:”

 The Agreement is hereby amended by adding a new Section 21 to the Agreement immediately below Section 20, as follows: